espocrm/documentation/docs/user-guide/sales-orders.md

 You can add the Sales Orders panel to the Account detail view to be able to see related sales orders.
 At Administration > Layout Manager > Accounts > Bottom Panels.

-You can add the Sales Orders panel to the Opportunity detail view at Administration > Layout Manager > Opportunities > Relationships.
+You can add the Sales Orders panel to the Opportunity detail view at Administration > Layout Manager > Opportunities > Bottom Panels.

 In the article: